lautarojgarcia177/qubeyond-challenge/README.md

 ## Table of contents

 ### Overview
 The objective of this project was to create a web application that connects to an API to display jokes.
-The application utilizes Nuxt.js for the frontend, providing a smooth experience with options for sorting and pagination, and MongoDB Atlas as the backend database for storing and retrieving joke data.

 This project demonstrates skills in: